 • At the final stage, drops or ointments with an antibacterial effect are used.

-Only the doctor decides in what conditions to carry out the treatment (at home or in the hospital).
+Only the doctor decides in what conditions to carry out treatment (at home or in the hospital).
 It all depends on the type of disease, its severity, the age of the baby, and so on.

-• Viral conjunctivitis caused by herpes is treated with Trifluridine.
+• Viral conjunctivitis caused by herpes, is treated with Trifluridine.

 Complications